yellowmessenger/YMChatbot-iOS-DemoApp/README.md

 # YMChatbot-iOS-DemoApp

+This demo app demonstrates how chatbot can be integrated in a native iOS app using Cocoapods

 ## Steps to run
 1. Clone the demo app
 2. Open terminal and run `pod install`.
 This shall install the Chatbot SDK in your demo app